subroy13/statwizard/content/posts/storage-analysis/index.md

 ## Moving it to python

 This `du` command was all and good, but I wanted to dig further.
-Now that I know which files / folders are taking most storage, I wanted to programmatically go inside these large folders and run the same `du` command recursively on them.
-That way, I can keep digging until I know precisely which files are taking up more storage and what I can delete / compress / reduce in size.
+Now that I know which files/folders are taking the most storage, I wanted to programmatically go inside these large folders and run the same `du` command recursively on them.
+That way, I can keep digging until I know precisely which files are taking up more storage and what I can delete/compress/reduce in size.

 So, now the search begins on how to run a `linux` system command from python (I am using python because this is something I am really comfortable with).
-Turns out python has a builtin package called `subprocess` just for this purpose.
+Turns out python has a built-in package called `subprocess` just for this purpose.

 Here's a bit of code that I wrote for this.